Cash rate vs interest rate: how are they different?

 When would the RBA maintain the cash rate?

-If the RBA board feels that employment, inflation and economic growth are at a balanced level, it might choose to hold the cash rate at its current level.
+If the RBA board feels that employment, inflation and economic growth are at a balanced level, it might choose to hold the cash rate steady.
 Despite rising inflation and house prices throughout the period, the RBA board chose to hold the cash rate from December 2020 until May 2022, in an attempt to help the Australian economy recover from COVID-19.

 This article was reviewed by our Editor-in-Chief Nina Rinella before it was updated, as part of our fact-checking process.